kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

 ### Prerequisites

-* Multi-cluster Aggregator can only be configured in a federated ETL environment
+* Multi-cluster Aggregator can only be configured in a Federated ETL environment
+* All clusters in your Federated ETL environment must be configured to build & push ETL files to the object store via `.Values.federatedETL.federatedCluster` and `.Values.kubecostModel.federatedStorageConfigSecret`.
+See our [Federated ETL](federated-etl.md) doc for more details.
+* If you've enabled Cloud Integration, it _must_ be configured via the cloud integration secret.
+Other methods are now deprecated.
+See our [Cloud Integration](/install-and-configure/install/cloud-integration/multi-cloud.md) doc for more details.
 * This documentation is for Kubecost v2.0 and higher.
 * To upgrade from a Thanos multi-cluster environment to Aggregator, see our [transition doc](/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md).

-### Configuration

-Select from one of the two templates below and save the content as _federated-store.yaml_.
-This will be your configuration template required to set up Aggregator.

-{% hint style="warning" %}
-The name of the .yaml file used to create the secret must be named _federated-store.yaml_ or Aggregator will not start.
-{% endhint %}

-#### Basic configuration
+### Basic configuration

 ```yaml
 kubecostAggregator: